 Now to the Mater toilet scene.
 John talks about his first experience with a bathroom in Japan – he said the first thing that freaked him out was that the toilet seat was warmed.
 He also noted the numerous buttons as well and that he was so curious that he ended up pushing one and a surprise splash of water had him saying, “whoooooo”.
 He said that every time he and his kids go to Japan they end up pressing the buttons and everything is covered in water when they leave the stall.

-The number of pit crew workers in the pits for each racing team are truly representative of the number of workers that would really be in the pits for each style of race – so not every team had the same number of pittys.
+The number of pit crew workers in the pits for each racing team is truly representative of the number of workers that would really be in the pits for each style of race – so not every team had the same number of “pitties.”

 Michael Giacchino was the reason there was no music at the opening of the first race – he suggested they just celebrate the sound of the engines to start the scene.